 Not my area, but I need a landing page to refer to for some layperson contacts of mine.

 Recommender systems are a weird area.
 There have been some high profile examples of recommender models (e.g. the Netflix Prize) and they are clearly commercially important.
-At time of writing, though, there is relatively little material introducing them to wide audiences compared to say linear regressions and image classifiers and so on.
+At time of writing, though, there is relatively little material introducing them as a general creature to wide audiences compared to say linear regressions and image classifiers and so on.
 I would like to refer to a simple and good introduction to the area, but I do not know one, so here is a scruffy word salad.

 - Most Popular recommendations (the baseline)